Rarity (band): Career

 The band announced their second studio album The Longest Lonesome will be released August 30, 2019.
 Three singles came with the announcement: "I'll Come Around", "Shawinigan" and "Drown Me Out".
 All three singles were also accompanied by music videos.

+On January 15th 2024 via their Instagram page the band announced that they would be releasing two new songs.
+On January 18th the band released the music video for “Keep it to Yourself” as well as the single “OKAY”.
+On February 6th the band announced three headline shows with support from DON’T TRY and F!TH.
+The group released the music video for “OKAY” on February 8th.

+On February 22nd it was announced that they would be playing Excellency Music Festival in Bay City, Michigan on August 3rd with bands such as Free Throw (band) and Prince Daddy & the Hyena.
+On March 7th the group announced their third full-length album Lower Feeling would be released on June 7th and accompanied that announcement with the third single and music video “Brain Dance”.
+On March 14th Trophy Eyes announced that they were going on tour in the United States with support from Rarity and House & Home.

+On April 11th the band released the fourth and fifth singles from the album Lower Feeling, “Kiss!” and “Sick To My Stomach”.
+A little over a month later “who gives a fuck?” was released on May 16th as the sixth and final single before the album.

+On June 7th Lower Feeling was released through New Damage Records.

 Musical style

 Rarity has drawn comparisons to The Story So Far, The Wonder Years, and Alexisonfire.
 The band's sound has been labeled as post-hardcore, pop punk, and punk rock.

 On their debut studio album, I Couldn't Be Weaker, the band collaborated with pop punk band State Champs lead vocalist Derek DiScanio and A Sight for Sewn Eyes vocalist Joshua Hanusiak.
 The album was produced by Seth Henderson, who has produced records by other pop punk bands such as Real Friends and Knuckle Puck.

 Learn described Rarity was only a pop punk band throughout the recording process of the Alive In Your Eyes EP in 2015, and that the band has evolved into a punk and post-hardcore group.
 In an interview with Alternative Press, Woods revealed that the band was heavily influenced by pop punk and Counterparts.